VincentChandelier/GACN/README.md

 ```
 More details can refer to Inference.sh

+Run the *./Rendering/SubapertureImageDistortion.m* to rendering the sub-aperture images from reconstructed focused plenoptic images and calculate the distortion.

 ### Pretrained Models
 Pretrained models (optimized for MSE) trained from focused plenoptic image patches are available.